Hong Kong expats are up in arms about quarantine. Singapore stands to gain – KION546

 To do so, the government has been forced to take “a very robust approach to suppress the importation of infected cases from overseas so that our Covid-19 situation is acceptable to the mainland authorities,” according to Lam’s office.

-Authorities in mainland China and Macau have not yet reciprocated, meaning that most travelers from Hong Kong must still quarantine there.
+Authorities in mainland China and Macao have not yet reciprocated, meaning that most travelers from Hong Kong must still quarantine there.

 But for all the outcry among expats, Yau argues that the local community may not feel the same way.